Kashio/kaiser/README.md

   * \/xml$
   * ^image\/.+$
   * application\/octet-stream
-* `disallowedHostnames` - Array of blacklist hostnames not to be crawled.
+* `disallowedHostnames` - Array of blacklist host-names not to be crawled.
 Defaults to empty array.
 * `allowedLinks` - Regex array of allowed links to be crawled.
 Defaults to
   * .*
 * `composer` - The `composer` component to be used.
 Defaults to `BasicComposer`.
 * `fetcher` - The `fetcher` component to be used.
 Defaults to `BasicFetcher` (These are [Request](https://github.com/request/request) options, because it used in the basic fetcher).
-  * `maxAttempts` - The number of attempts to try fetch a resource that couldn't be fetched.
+  * `maxAttempts` - The number of attempts to try fetch a resource that could not be fetched.
   * `retryDelay` - The delay in milliseconds between each retry.
   * `maxConcurrentRequests` - The maximum number of concurrent requests.
   * `proxy` - Proxy the requests through this uri.